Beyond-jQuery/book/manuscript/ajax.md

 });
 ~~~~~~~

 jQuery takes care of creating the `<script>` tag for us and also creates and tracks a global function.
-When the global function is called after the response from the server is recieved, jQuery passes that to our response handler above.
+When the global function is called after the response from the server is received, jQuery passes that to our response handler above.
 This is actually a pretty nice abstraction.
 Completing the same task without jQuery is certainly possible, but not as nice:

 {title="JSONP - web API - all browsers", lang=javascript}
 ~~~~~~~